alexbrand/bucketboard/docs/FEATURE_SUMMARY.md

 ## ✅ Feature Complete

-This feature adds concurrent file upload and download capabilities with real-time progress tracking to bixo.
+This feature adds concurrent file upload and download capabilities with real-time progress tracking to bucketbrowser.

 ## What's New